-Neil Young was born in Canada in 1945, where his father was a famous sports broadcaster.
-Before fame, he played in the Mynah Birds, with a young Rick James, before relocating to Los Angeles where he joined Stephen Stills in Buffalo Springfield.
-Initially, Young took a back-seat role, allowing Richie Furay to front some of his compositions on the band’s first album, although his ringing guitar was an important component of the band’s breakthrough hit ‘For What It’s Worth’.
-Young’s confidence grew on Buffalo Springfield Again, where he contributed the orchestral and ethereal ‘Expecting To Fly’ as well as the ambitious, multi-part ‘Broken Arrow’, although tensions between the band members and bassist Bruce Palmer’s run-ins with the law meant that the group never reached their potential.
+Neil Young was born in Canada in 1945, where his father was a notable sports broadcaster.
+Before fame, Young played in the Mynah Birds, with a young Rick James, before relocating to Los Angeles.
+There he joined Stephen Stills in Buffalo Springfield.
+Initially Young took a back-seat role, allowing Richie Furay to front some of his compositions on the band’s first album, although his ringing guitar was an important component of the band’s breakthrough hit ‘For What It’s Worth’.
+Young’s confidence grew on Buffalo Springfield Again, where he contributed the orchestral and ethereal ‘Expecting To Fly’ as well as the ambitious, multi-part ‘Broken Arrow’.
+Tensions between the band members and bassist Bruce Palmer’s run-ins with the law meant that Buffalo Springfield never reached their potential.

 Although his songs with Buffalo Springfield had established Young as a writer with an individual voice, his 1968 solo debut was tentative.
 On his second album, Everybody Knows This Is Nowhere, he recruited Crazy Horse as his backing band, and their primitive stomp was the perfect backing for songs like ‘Cinnamon Girl’ and ‘Down By The River’.
-Young then infiltrated the mainstream as he joined Crosby, Stills, and Nash for Déjà Vu, and released two popular solo albums, including Harvest, which reached the top of the US charts on the back of number one single ‘Heart of Gold’.
+Young then infiltrated the mainstream as he joined Crosby, Stills, and Nash for Déjà Vu, and released Harvest which topped the US charts on the back of number one single ‘Heart of Gold’.

 Young signed with Geffen Records in 1982, where he recorded a series of erratic, genre-hopping albums, ranging from the electronic Trans to the country of Old Ways.
 He refocused with 1989’s Freedom and 1990’s Ragged Glory, and enhanced his reputation by his engagement with 1990s alternative rock; Kurt Cobain quoted Young in his suicide note, while Young collaborated with Pearl Jam on 1995’s Mirror Ball.
 Even in his late career, Young has continued to release new albums frequently.